Filet Mignon In Puff Pastry - Does It Get Any Better?

 Regarding freezing, I was a little skeptical when my wife showed me the article.
 I thought, why would you take a fresh cut of meat and freeze it?
 But this step is essential to keep the packets from getting soggy, so don't skip it!

 A Couple of Changes

 We made a couple of really minor changes from the original recipe.
 For example, we didn't have any sherry on hand and didn't want to buy a bottle just for this recipe, so my wife substituted Marsala.
 None of us knew the difference.
-Also, the recipe calls for rolling out the pastry dough, cutting into rounds, and then refreezing it before assembling the wellingtons.
+Also, the recipe calls for rolling out the pastry dough, cutting it into rounds, and then refreezing it before assembling the wellingtons.

 But it's hard to justify spending big $$s on fresh herbs when you only need ½ teaspoon of each, so substituting ⅓ dried thyme or rosemary for the fresh amount called for in the recipe won't alter the taste that much.
-Of course, if you already have the fresh herbs at home or you are using them in another recipe, by all means use fresh over dried.
+Of course, if you already have the fresh herbs at home or you are using them in another recipe, by all means, use fresh over dried.

 Buying the Steak for Beef Wellington

 Wherever I live, I always try to get to know a local butcher and fishmonger, especially in the local supermarket where we shop.
 I recommend you start a conversation with the person behind the counter and let them know you are interested in what you are purchasing.
 It is a great way to learn about these ingredients, but you will also get great individual attention when you need special cuts.

 When shopping for this dish, I purchased a whole beef tenderloin and asked the butcher to trim and cut individual steaks.
 It is cheaper than buying individual steaks, but you can also request the exact size of the cut and where it is from.

 You can also buy whole beef tenderloins stripped (most of the fat and sinew trimmed off) at your local box store like Costco.
 I'm now seeing them sold in supermarkets at great prices.